Training Center

 - Once it stops flashing, it is calibrated and ready for use.

-- Discard the used calibration solutions; do not pour it back into the original bottle.
+- Discard the used calibration solutions; do not pour them back into the original bottle.
 Calibration should occur each day that the meter is used.

 How to Prepare Media Samples?